jaljs/workspace/readme.txt

-Git is a distributed version control system. git is free software distributed under the gpl. git has a mutable index alled stage.
+Git is a distributed version control system. git is free software distributed under the gpl. git has a mutable index alled stage
+git tracks chnges